A male doctor in a white coat and stethoscope.

 Chondrocyte Regeneration

-Binding of SMS cells to chondrocytes triggers changes in the expression of thousands of genes, with the overall pattern strongly supporting cartilage repair.
+Binding of Small Mobile Stem (SMS) cells to chondrocytes triggers changes in the expression of thousands of genes, with the overall pattern strongly supporting cartilage repair and reduction or elimination of pain and inflammation.

 Orthopedic specialist demonstrating human knee joint structure and cartilage using an anatomical model to explain SMS Biotech regenerative therapies.